aappddeevv/graphql-codegen-scala/packages/graphql-codegen-scala-schema/README.md

 * Interfaces have no companion objects.
 * Types that inherit from interfaces have companion methods that take into account that type's properties as well as properties from interfaces.

+Things to watch out for:

+* If a type implements an interface and the type change from null/not-null or vice-versa, the generator tries to generate types consistent with the original definition and generates the wrong code.

 ## Options

 * separateInterfaces: boolean.
 Types will have interfaces factored out.
 If true, separate traits are generated and